dylanmc/CryptoBook/src/05_enigma.rst

 .. [#] The British government issued a formal pardon and apology in 2013.

-In this chapter you will learn how to build and use a cardboard model of the Enigma that works exactly like the original.
+In the next two chapters you will learn how to build and use a cardboard model of the Enigma that is compatible with the original.
 Then, step by step, we'll implement the Enigma in Cryptol, and use it to encode and decode messages.

-.. finally, we'll use Cryptol's advanced features to break the enigma code.
+..
+TODO: finally, we'll use Cryptol's advanced features to break the enigma code.

 Using a real Enigma
 -------------------